Drug Companies Make Eyedrops Too Big, And You Pay For The Waste

 "If we could deliver it in a smaller and more appropriate way," he said, "then that little bottle of 2.5 milliliters would last me two months instead of one."

-In Baltimore, Matthews, the teacher who fears running out of his drops, carefully puts a single drop of Azopt into each eye twice a day to preserve his remaining eyesight.
-His glaucoma has left him almost completely blind in one eye, and partially blind in the other.
+Matthews, the teacher in Baltimore who fears running out of his drops, carefully puts a single drop of Azopt into each eye twice a day to preserve his remaining eyesight.
+His glaucoma has left him almost completely blind in one eye and partially blind in the other.

 The drops allow him to continue to work as a teacher and watch his beloved Baltimore Orioles.
 Azopt is made by Alcon.
 Matthews has good insurance, so he doesn't pay the $295 sticker price.
 But he can't get a refill until after the insurer figures his supply should have lasted, so it's critical not to waste a single drop.